-Following flooding in early 2020, we are assessing road damage to determine where more repairs are required.
+- Following flooding in early 2020, the department is completing more repairs where required.

 - Repairs are in progress after numerous severe bushfires burned across eastern and southern Queensland in late 2019.

 - Works to repair severely damaged slopes along Binna Burra Road were completed in mid-November 2020.

-- The majority of reconstruction work following significant flooding caused by the North and Far North Queensland Monsoon Trough in early 2019 has been completed.
+- Reconstruction work following significant flooding caused by the North and Far North Queensland Monsoon Trough in early 2019 has been completed.

-- As well as repairs, we are improving the flood immunity and resilience of the state-controlled road network through the 2019 Betterment Program.
-Projects at 9 of 10 key sites are now complete.
+- As well as repairs, the department improved the flood immunity and resilience of the state-controlled road network at 10 key sites through the 2019 Betterment Program, which was completed in July 2021.

 Traffic infoThese works may change traffic conditions that impact your travel.
 Visit QLDTraffic to plan your journey.